-• Promotion of the Arts
+Promotion of the Arts

-Five percent (5%) of HOT revenues, net of any rebates, is designated to fund the promotion of the Arts.
+A minimum of five percent (5%) of HOT revenues, net of any rebates, is designated to fund the promotion of the Arts.
 The City will ensure that these funds are used to promote tourism as required by statute through an annual review of the use of the funds.